iyanyww/kakpiyak/README.md

 Special thanks to Kak Piyak for the inspiration behind this project.
 This website is a tribute to the positive impact Kak Piyak has had on those around them.

 ---

-Feel free to customize the README further to suit your specific needs and to add any additional information about the project or your personal notes.